Iights/goose.db/ROLES.md

 Name | Description
 ---|---
-adminAccess | Access to administration panel. addMod | User is able to submit modules to the page uploadPaid | User is allowed to upload paid modules revMod | User is able to review and approve modules submitted to the page
+panelAccess | Access to administration panel. addMod | User is able to submit modules to the page uploadPaid | User is allowed to upload paid modules revMod | User is able to review and approve modules submitted to the page